sareronald/11-note-taker/README.md

 ## Project Objective

-To create a functional application that generates
+To create a functional application that allows the user to:
+- create and save notes
+- view previously saved notes
+- delete previously saved notes

 ## User Story